 For children six and under, Montessori emphasizes learning through all five senses, not just through listening, watching, or reading.
 Children in Montessori classes learn at their own, individual pace and according to their own choice of activities from hundreds of possibilities.
-They are not required to sit and listen to a teacher talk to them as a group, but are engaged in individual or group activities of their own, with materials that have been introduced to them 1:1 by the teacher who knows what each child is ready to do.
+They are not required to sit and listen to a teacher talk to them as a group but are engaged in individual or group activities of their own, with materials that have been introduced to them 1:1 by the teacher who knows what each child is ready to do.
 Learning is an exciting process of discovery, leading to concentration, motivation, self-discipline, and a love of learning.

-Above age 6 children learn to do independent research, arrange field trips to gather information, interview specialists, create group presentation, dramas, art exhibits, musical productions, science projects, and so forth.
+Above age 6 children learn to do independent research, arrange field trips to gather information, interview specialists, create group presentations, dramas, art exhibits, musical productions, science projects, and so forth.
 There is no limit to what they can create in this kind of intelligently guided freedom.
-There are no text books or adult-directed group lessons and daily schedule.
+There are no textbooks or adult-directed group lessons and no daily schedule.
 There is great respect for the choices of the children, but they easily keep up with or surpass what they would be doing in a more traditional setting.
 There is no wasted time and children enjoy their work and study.
 The children ask each other for lessons and much of the learning comes from sharing and inspiring each other instead of competing with each other.

 Why does Montessori have multi-age classrooms?

 Multi-age classrooms afford us the luxury of adapting the curriculum to the individual child.
-Each child can work at his or her own pace, while remaining in community with his or her peers.
+Each child can work at his or her own pace while remaining in the community with his or her peers.
 In addition, the multi-age format allows all older children to be the leaders of the classroom community – even those children who may be shy or quiet.

 Is Montessori good for children with learning disabilities?